joemCruz/gis441f16/READ_ME.md

 # Requirements Analysis Document
-## PySAL - QGIS Integration
+## PySAL-QGIS Integration

 ### 1. Introduction
   1. Purpose
-    * PySAL - QGIS Integration intends to allow the integration of certain portions of the PySAL library within the GIS system, QGIS.
+    * PySAL-QGIS Integration intends to allow the integration of certain portions of the PySAL library within the GIS system, QGIS.
     * This project focuses on the addition of the Spatial Dynamics: Markov based methods to the PySAL-QGIS integration toolkit.
   2. Scope